HIRO-group/HIRO-group.github.io/_posts/wiki/2019-09-10-Jekyll-Installation-Tutorial.md

  1. Check Ruby Version: Ruby version must be updated to 2.4.0 or above if not see Installing RVM & Updating Ruby below.
 Use: `ruby -v`
  2. Check to see if you have Ruby Gems: `gems -v`
- 3. Install Dependencies: `sudo apt install ruby-full build-essential zlib1g-dev`
+ 3. Install Dependencies: `sudo apt-get install ruby-full build-essential zlib1g-dev`
  4. Configure Installation Path for Gems.
 The following will add the appropriate paths to the `.bashrc` file:
     ~~~bash
     echo '# Install Ruby Gems to ~/gems' >> ~/.bashrc